jamcalli/ABB-Discord-Bot/README.md

 # ✨🤖AudioBook Bay Scraper - Discord Bot🤖✨

-*Disclaimer.
-This was a personal project to learn DiscordJS and TypeScript.
-Go easy on me.

 ## Overview

 This discord bot serves a very niche function: to interactively scrape audiobooks from AudioBook Bay from within discord.